50% of journalists got their jobs using THIS one tip

 Ask any working journalist today how they got their job, and I promise you half of them will say it was through a personal connection or a personal introduction.

-Ask who the editor is at the newspaper, radio or TV station you want to work at.
+Let me stick with journalism as an example.
+If you're an aspiring journalist, ask who the editor is at the newspaper, radio or TV station you want to work at.
 Then contact that person.
 Make that person your friend.
 Then, when the time comes for the media organization to hire, they know you.
 Your chances of getting a job this way can literally multiply by 500 percent.

 Employers fast-track job candidates who are recommended by current employees